WnP/djangocms-css-background/README.md

   {% placeholder 'My Background Css Placeholder' %}
 </div>
 ```

+remember to set the same name of a placeholder in the placeholder_attr name parameter.

 after that set the provide a `CSS Background` plugin for this placeholder, and chose an image, or set rgb or rgba for a colored background